Russia's ruble has tumbled. What does it mean for the wartime economy?

 Until now, the government stood aside as the declining ruble helped its budget.
 But a weaker currency also poses the threat of higher prices for everyday people in Russia — and the government has finally moved to halt the drop.

+Economic fundamentals play a role, though they aren't the whole story.
 Russia is selling less abroad — mainly reflected in falling revenue from oil and natural gas — and it's importing more.
-People or companies importing goods to Russia means selling rubles for foreign currency like dollars or euros.
-That lowers the ruble's exchange rate.
+When goods are imported to Russia, people or companies have to sell rubles for foreign currency such as dollars or euros.
+That tends to lower the ruble's exchange rate.

-Russia's trade surplus — meaning it sells more goods than it buys — has shrunk.
-Previously, Russia saw a large trade surplus — which typically supports a country’s currency — because of high oil prices and plummeting imports after invading Ukraine.
+Russia's trade surplus — meaning it sells more goods to other countries than what it buys — has shrunk.
+Trade surpluses typically support a country's currency.
+Previously, Russia saw a large trade surplus because of high oil prices and plummeting imports after Russia invaded Ukraine.

 But oil prices have dipped this year, and it's more cumbersome for Russia to sell its oil due to Western sanctions, including price caps on crude and oil products like diesel.